MarcPerezPro/crypto-course-1/BASIC4/magic_bytes.md

 ?? ?? ?? ??
 57 45 42 50

-Google WebP image file, where ?? ?? ?? ?? is the file size.
+Google WebP image file, where ?? ?? ?? ?? is the file size - 8 bits.

 # Actual bytes at offset 0:
 0000000 25 76 30 7b 11 91 51 61 07 17 70 1e

-We are going to calculate the ASCII key by XORing the magic bytes with the actual bytes.
+We are going to calculate the key by XORing the magic bytes with the actual bytes.

 # Possible XOR for 1st block (ACTUAL^POSSIBLE)=KEY: